Home > Destinations > Europe > Portugal > Planning a Trip > Fast Facts

 Business Hours -- Hours vary throughout the country, but there is a set pattern.
 Banks generally are open Monday through Friday from 8:30am to 3pm.
 Currency-exchange offices at airports and rail terminals are open longer hours, and the office at Portela airport outside Lisbon is open 24 hours a day.
 Most museums open at 10am, close at 5pm, and often close for lunch between 12:30 and 2pm.
 Larger museums with bigger staffs remain open at midday.
 Shops are open, in general, Monday through Friday from 9am to 1pm and from 3 to 7pm, and Saturday from 9am to 1pm.
 Most restaurants serve lunch from noon until 3pm and dinner from 7:30 to 11pm; many close on Sunday.
 Many nightclubs open at 10pm, but the action doesn't really begin until after midnight and often lasts until between 3 and 5am.

-Drugs -- Illegal drugs are plentiful, although penalties can be severe if you're caught possessing or selling illegal narcotics.
-Judges tend to throw the book at foreigners caught selling illegal narcotics.
-Bail for foreigners is rare, and local prosecutors have a high conviction rate.
-All the U.S., British, and Canadian consulates can do is provide you with a list of local attorneys.
+Drugs -- Drugs are plentiful, although penalties can be severe if you're caught importing or selling illegal narcotics.
+If you engage in criminal behavior, all the U.S., British, and Canadian consulates can do is provide you with a list of local attorneys.

 Drugstores -- The Portuguese government requires selected pharmacies to stay open at all times of the day and night.
 They do so under a rotation system.
 Check with your concierge for the locations and hours of the nearest drugstores, called farmácias de serviço.
 In general, pharmacies in Portugal are open Monday through Friday from 9am to 1pm and from 3 to 7pm, and Saturday from 9am to 1pm.